tbarreno/pomutils-maven-plugin/README.md

 ### Deleting a dependency

 This goal removes a `dependency` entry from the POM.
-The parameter are:
+The parameters are:

 - `groupId`
 - `artifactId`